kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 The Dragonite's cry will play and its catch rate byte will be modified.
 It will now be allowed to learn the Fly HM.

+#### Tutor for Event Moves
+The man in the Mt.
+Moon pokemon center will serve as a move tutor after buying the Magikarp in from him.
+This is a throwback feature for certain Japan-only event pokemon giveaways.
+- Talk to him with Magikarp at the top of your party, and he will offer to teach it Dragon Rage.
+- Talk to him with Fearow or Rapidash at the top of your party, and he will offer to teach it Pay Day.
+- Talk to him with Pikachu at the top of your party that has an empty move slot, and he can teach it Fly.

 #### The Surfboard
 The truck at the Vermilion Dock holds the Surfboard as a hidden item.
 The surfboard substitutes for a pokemon that knows how to Surf.